ParrotSec/documentation/docs/info/apparmor.md

 ```bash
 sudo aa-status
 ```
-If for any reason they are not pre-installed continue readng.
+If for any reason they are not pre-installed continue reading.

 #### Installation of AppArmor